wp-plugins/walking-log/readme.txt

 accidentally deleting a lot of data.

 == Changelog ==

+= 1.3 =
+* Added new short codes for ranking and statistics.
+* Added help admin page with improved instructions for short code usage.
+* Added admin page to display user stats.
+* Added global default settings that control various parameters when no user is signed in.
+* Fixed bug with short code handling that prevented placing html before the shortcode.

 = 1.2 =
 * The logs are now tracked by blog user, rather than having a single log per blog.